-Optimise your emails to generate more traffic!
+Optimize your e-mails to generate more traffic!

-1. Choose a fun or quirky title
+1. Choose a fun or eccentric title

-3. Optimise your emails for mobile devices
+3. Optimize your e-mails for mobile devices

 4. Target groups of individuals

-5. Determine the best time to send
+5. Determine the best time for mailing

 6. Avoid spamming